Personalized Rhys Storybook — Make His the Hero

 Read 2 more sample stories for Rhys ▾

 The letter arrived on Rhys's birthday, written in ink that changed colors as you read.
 "You have been accepted to the Everyday Magic Academy," it announced.
 "Studies begin at breakfast."
 Rhys looked around the kitchen.
 The Academy, it turned out, was everywhere—hidden in plain sight.
 The toaster became Professor Crisp, teaching the magic of perfect browning.
 The refrigerator was Dean Frost, explaining the mystery of preservation.
 The window, Professor Beam, demonstrated how light could paint the world in different moods.
 "But this isn't real magic," Rhys protested.
 "It's science."
 Professor Crisp's slots glowed warmly.
 "Science IS magic that we've learned to explain.
 But the wonder—that's still magic for those enthusiastic enough to see it."
 Rhys spent months learning: how soap bubbles held entire rainbows, how seeds contained entire forests, how kindness could travel invisibly from heart to heart.
 At graduation, Rhys received a diploma visible only to those who understood.
 "Remember," Dean Frost said with a cold but kind gust, "magic isn't about spells and wands.
-It's about seeing the extraordinary in the ordinary."
+It's about seeing the uncommon in the ordinary."
 Rhys still teaches this to anyone enthusiastic enough to listen.

 Rhys realized he could control dreams the night he turned a nightmare monster into a pile of pillows.
 "You're a Dream Weaver," announced a small creature made of sleepy moonlight.
 "That's very enthusiastic."
 Dream Weavers could enter others' dreams and help—which was exactly what Rhys's little sister needed.
 She'd been having the same nightmare for weeks and woke up crying every night.
 Rhys waited until sister fell asleep, then dove in.
 The nightmare was a dark forest where sister was lost and alone.
 But Rhys was there now, holding out a hand.
 Together, they transformed the scary trees into friendly giants, the howling wind into a gentle song, the endless darkness into a path of glowing flowers leading home.
 Sister woke up smiling for the first time in days.
 "I dreamed you saved me," she said.
 Rhys just smiled.
 The moonlight creature appeared that night with an offer: join the official Dream Weavers, help children everywhere.
 Rhys thought about it, but decided his enthusiastic powers were needed right here at home.
 Some heroes patrol huge territories; others just watch over the dreams of those they love.